-Most people worldwide are familiar with "miso soup", which is the paste dissolved in hot water heated below boiling temperature to preserve its nutritional components.
-Containing a certain compound, called dipicolinic acid, miso soup consumption has been proven helpful for chelating the effects of radiation exposure and may help offer protective properties against certain types of cancers, especially breast and prostate.
+Most people worldwide are familiar with "miso soup" which is made by dissolving the paste in hot water, or specifically dashi stock, heated below boiling temperature to preserve its nutritional components.
+Containing a certain compound, called dipicolinic acid, miso soup consumption has been shown to influence those effected by toxic radiation exposure.

 Seed cheese is a delicious tangy vegan cultured cheese commonly made from sunflower seed, pumpkin seed as well as other seeds, nuts or combinations of both.
 The process of fermenting seed or nut based cheeses involves soaking, straining and blending the mix with a probiotic powder to initially inoculate the ferment.
 Similar to making dairy milk cheese, the whey is drained out allowing the kurds or cheese to thicken to either a ricotta-type consistency or a firm sliceable cheese.